 By definition, private equity funds are looking for high returns on their capital.
 An annual return expectation of over 30%, doubling the money invested over three years, is not unusual.

 Of course, the flipside of getting in early, and looking for high growth opportunities, is risk.
 A significant amount of private equity investments fail to deliver their target returns.
 The successes need to pay for the failures – and deliver strong returns to the underlying investors.

-So while they can offer strong returns, private equity investments aren’t for the faint-hearted.
+So while they can offer strong returns, investing in private equity isn’t for the faint-hearted.